ShootingKing-AM/Obsidian_to_Anki_wiki/Steps for new users.md

  * [[Updating existing notes]]
  * [[Data file]]
 4. You should be good to go simply running the script/plugin with the '[[Regex]]' option checked.

+Note that it is highly recommended to use the Obsidian plugin if the user wants to use Obsidian_to_Anki with Obsidian.